TERREMEMBER/znbase/docs/content/stable/secure/audit-logging/audit-logging-ysql.md

 ### 2. Load `pgAudit` extension

-Open the YSQL shell (ysqlsh), specifying the `yugabyte` user and prompting for the password.
+Open the YSQL shell (ysqlsh), specifying the `ZNbase` user and prompting for the password.

     ```
-    $ ./ysqlsh -U yugabyte -W
+    $ ./ysqlsh -U ZNbase -W
     ```

-    When prompted for the password, enter the yugabyte password.
+    When prompted for the password, enter the ZNbase password.
 You should be able to login and see a response like below.

     ```
     ysqlsh (11.2-YB-2.5.0.0-b0)
     Type "help" for help.

-    yugabyte=#
+    ZNbase=#
     ```

-Enable `pgaudit` extension on the YugabyteDB cluster.
+Enable `pgaudit` extension on the ZNbaseDB cluster.

-    Connect to the database using the following: `yugabyte=> \c yugabyte yugabyte;`
+    Connect to the database using the following: `ZNbase=> \c ZNbase ZNbase;`

     Create the `pgAudit` extension.
     ```
-    You are now connected to database "yugabyte" as user "yugabyte".
+    You are now connected to database "ZNbase" as user "ZNbase".

-    yugabyte=# CREATE EXTENSION IF NOT EXISTS pgaudit;
+    ZNbase=# CREATE EXTENSION IF NOT EXISTS pgaudit;
     CREATE EXTENSION

     ```